ahupp/python-magic/README.md

 ## Installation

-The current stable version of Python-Magic is available on PyPI and can be installed by running:
+The current stable version of python-magic is available on PyPI and can be installed by running:
 ```
 pip install python-magic